Special privacy rules for specific areas and issues

 - how to complain about a breach of this code.

 The Credit Reporting Privacy Code allows banks, finance companies, and phone and power companies to share repayment information with credit reporters, subject to a number of conditions.

-People who can get access to your credit history information may include lenders, prospective landlords, employers and insurers, but you have consent before they be given the information.
-However, credit reporting agencies generally don’t need your consent in order to disclose reports to debt collectors, people involved in court proceedings against you, and certain government agencies.
+Credit reporting agencies can only give your credit history information to lenders, prospective landlords, employers and insurers if you have consented first.
+However, credit reporting agencies don’t need your consent in order to give your credit history information to debt collectors, people involved in court proceedings against you, and certain government agencies.

 Credit reporting agencies must take reasonable steps to make sure the information they hold about you is accurate, up-to-date, complete, relevant, and not misleading.